Tasty Tributes: The Fascinating History Behind Foods Named After Famous Figures

 Anna Pavlova: The Ballerina Behind the Dessert

-The dessert named after Anna Pavlova was created in her honor during one of her tours to Australia and New Zealand in the 1920s.
-Both countries have since engaged in a friendly dispute over its origin, each claiming the meringue-based dessert as their own.
-The dessert consists of a crisp crust and soft, light inside, topped with whipped cream and fresh fruit, designed to echo the lightness and delicacy for which Pavlova was known in her dance.
+A dessert was named for Anna Pavlova in her honor during one of her tours in Australia and New Zealand during the 1920s.
+Both countries claim to have originated the dessert, a meringue-based treat with a crisp crust and a soft, light interior, topped with whipped cream and fresh fruit.
+The Pavlova is known for its lightness and delicacy, much like the famous ballerina, for whom it is named.

 Margherita of Savoy and the Pizza Named in Her Honor